dotmilk/mu/README.md

 ### muView.events()
 Uses event delegation to respond to events on view.el and its children. keys should follow pattern 'eventName selector'.
-Called internally. a string with no selector, only eventName refers to view.el itself and not some child.
+A string with no selector, only eventName refers to view.el itself and not some child.

+Place more generically selected things first:
+{'click': fn, 'click button': fn, 'click button.foo': fn}
+Called internally.

 **Kind**: instance method of [<code>MuView</code>](#MuView)
 **Example**